Emu Meat - The Healthy Option

 low in cholesterol and yet high in protein.

-Due to the lack of suitable processing facilities I no longer supply meat.
+Due to the lack of suitable processing facilities in the UK, it is very

 Emu meat is all rump and drumstick, there is no breast meat.